sam-lach/finalCapstone/README.md

 #### Installation and usage
 This is a simple piece of python code which can just be downloaded and run - user interface is self-explanatory.
+Would work on any inventory text file provided it is formatted in the same way